masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 **Did you see the shining parts are on the above codes?
 Let's find out the sun.**

 Imagine your are fetching huge size of dB request from backend API.
 In blocking and synchronous mechanism you have to wait for full dB response but in between the times there make no sense to postponed other stuffs as because the software will become slow even it can be night ghost if numerious request happen to backend server in an application.
 Implementing callback action using asynchronous functions like: **fetch()** server requests will continue jobs behind the scene while Javascript code execution continue sequentially.

-**Using callback you have triggered an action.**
+Browser finishing the asynchronous tasks let the response to callback to know Javascript that it has done.

+**It can simply says as below**,

+###### Using asynchronous function a callback action can be triggered to perform pre or subsequent related tasks

+###### Callback actions are kinda providing breeze between gaps of synchronous and asynchronous operations

 ###### i) The action (here callback function. i.e employeeFunc and callback(count)) will found asynchronous function (here, setTimeout().
 There are others like: fetch(), setInterval, geolocation, promises etc. These are also called Web APIs)